Hiring Freeze? How Remote Executive Assistants Can Be the Answer

 As NanoGlobals pointed out, few businesses have the expertise to manage offshore workers.

 That’s why more businesses are turning to managed virtual assistant services as a flexible, affordable alternative to hiring individual freelancers or independent contractors.
 Managed virtual assistant service providers hire, train, and supervise remote executive assistants so you don’t have to.
 The service provider onboards the assistants on your tools and systems, and trains them on your best practices for task management.
-And the service provider also trains backup assistants for continuity if your primary assistant is absent or leaves.
+The service provider also trains backup assistants for continuity if your primary assistant is absent or leaves.
 You have none of the costs or risks associated with hiring a full-time employee.

 Get More Done with Less